Practice is on us this week! Use these plans to prepare your students to compete or to review math skills.

 We'll end with a related activity, puzzle or game to give Mathletes a fun opportunity to apply their problem-solving skills creatively!

-Calculating the least common multiple is something many students are asked to do, but in this plan they will use their understanding of the least common multiple to stretch themselves to solve more complex problems.
+Calculating the least common multiple is something many Mathletes are asked to do, but in this plan they will use their understanding of the least common multiple to stretch themselves to solve more complex problems.

-Difficulty: Medium
+Medium

 After refreshing Mathletes on the order of operations, the video will then focus on how to solve problems where an unfamiliar symbol is defined to be a new type of operations that follows given rules.

-Difficulty: Easy
+Easy

-This plan builds on what students already know about ratios to introduce the definition of probability as a ratio of desired outcomes to total outcomes.
+This plan builds on what Mathletes already know about ratios to introduce the definition of probability as a ratio of desired outcomes to total outcomes.
 Mathletes will then practice calculating the likelihood of single events.

-Difficulty: Easy
+Easy

 In this practice plan, Mathletes will recognize visual patterns and practice defining them numerically in order to find the number of elements in the pattern after a large number of repetitions.

-Difficulty: Medium
+Medium

 Mathletes will become familiar with properties of 45-45-90 and 30-60-90 triangles.
 In this plan, the relationships between the sides of these two special right triangles will be derived.
 Then, Mathletes will apply these to solve for unknown lengths in geometric figures.

-Difficulty: Medium
+Medium